 Throughout the year millions of people visit our beaches, promenade and lawns and most leave them as they found them.
-Unfortunately though, too many leave behind items of litter which can quickly build up despite our beach cleaners best efforts, who work between 5am and 10pm.
+Unfortunately though, too many leave behind items of litter which can quickly build up despite our beach cleaners best efforts.

 Last year we launched a campaign to remind and encourage people to dispose of their rubbish responsibly.
 We're doing this again this year and getting the message out there using banners along the seafront, social media and by hosting beach clean events.

 Use the bins and spread the message!

 We have hundreds of bins across the city centre, along the seafront and even on the beach itself to make it easy for you to dispose of your litter.
 They include:

 - large recycling bins